 Yes, you can use stock photos, but studies show that we pay attention to people who look like real people!
 Eye-tracking research shows that we treat photos of real people as important visual content, and we tend to ignore stock photos and "filler content" images.
 As a result, not having high-quality images can be a deal-breaker for your clients.
 Studies show how investing in branding can make a difference.

-Here, some statistics taken from MDVAdvertising and Meero that show how vital brand photography is:
+These statistics taken from MDVAdvertising and Meero show how vital brand photography is:

 In The Effect of Mere Touch on Perceived Ownership, UCLA researchers found that vivid and detailed object imagery increases perceived ownership of the product.